apache/tvm/docs/langref/relay_expr.rst

 The distinction between global and local identifiers makes certain kinds of transformation easier.
-For example, inlining a global definition requires no analysis: simply inlining the definitions suffices.
+For example, inlining a global definition requires no analysis: simply inlining the definition suffices.

 Global Variable
 ~~~~~~~~~~~~~~~~~~

 Global identifiers are prefixed by the `@` sigil, such as "`@global`".
 A global identifier always references a globally visibly definition contained in the environment.
-The names of global identifiers must be unique.
+Global identifiers must be unique.

 See :py:class:`~tvm.relay.expr.GlobalVar` for its implementation
 and documentation.